-Operating expenses decreased by \$44,457 (1.7%) in 2012 compared with the prior year.
-This decrease was mainly due to a reduction in insurance expense.
+Operating expenses decreased by \$3,808 (0.2%) in 2013 compared with the prior year.

 Portions of the Company's operating expenses are directly attributable to the research and development that the Company performs.
-In 2012 and 2011, the Company incurred approximately \$693,000 and \$637,000, respectively, in research and development expenses, which are included in operating expenses.
-The increase in R&D costs incurred in 2012 was primarily attributable to increases in payroll costs.
+In 2013 and 2012, the Company incurred approximately \$717,000 and \$693,000, respectively, in research and development expenses, which are included in operating expenses.
+The increase in R&D costs incurred in 2013 was primarily attributable to increases in payroll costs.
 No portion of the research and development expenses was directly paid by the Company's customers.